SB0519/WIndow-11-AME/Readme.md

 (Startisback)
  Select the following options
- -(Welcome) >> "Kinda 10"
+ 1. (Welcome) >> "Kinda 10"
- -(Start Menu) >> Visual style "Default" and optionally choose the other settings you would like to use.
+ 2. (Start Menu) >> Visual style "Default" and optionally choose the other settings you would like to use.
- -(Taskbar) >> Visual style "Default" and optionally choose the other settings you would like you to use.
+ 3. (Taskbar) >> Visual style "Default" and optionally choose the other settings you would like you to use.

 Some helpful links